Fanchengyan/data-downloader/README.md

 ## 2. Usage

-All download functions are in `data_downloader.downloader`.
+All downloading functions are in `data_downloader.downloader` .
 So import `downloader` at the beginning.

 ``` Python
 from data_downloader import downloader